 The Physical Education and Wellness program at Old Colony is designed to help students understand the importance of being lifelong participants of physical activity.
 In the units that are taught, students will learn important physical, social, and mental skills that they will be able to take with them and use in everyday situations.
-When leaving our program, students will have the knowledge, tools, and ability to become lifelong participants of good health.
+When leaving our program, students will have the knowledge, tools, and ability to become lifelong participants of physical activity and practitioners of good health.